 Exclusively hand-picked, the grapes are carefully sorted when they arrived at the cellar.

 Only the best grapes will be kept and vinified.
 After total de-stemming, the harvest is vinified in traditional temperature-controlled vats for 15 days, before aging in oak barrels.

 In order to reveal their character, aromas and originality, the 13 grape varieties of Château de Beaucastel vineyards are vinified separately:

 - Grenache and Cinsault provide warmth, colour and roundness,

-- Mourvedre, Syrah, Muscardin and Vaccarese provide structure, aging ability, colour and a
+- Mourvedre, Syrah, Muscardin and Vaccarese provide structure, aging abilities, colour and a

 very straight taste,

 - Counoise and Picpoul provide body, freshness and very particular aromas.

 The art of blending, passed down from generation to generation in Famille Perrin, impart character to the Beaucastel wines.

 After the blending is done, the wine is stocked in oak barrels where it will age for one year.
 Only racking operations will disturb this rest.
 The wine matures slowly in Beaucastel's cellar until the moment is right to bottling.
 The bottles will then be kept at the chateau for another year.